davidtwco/veritas/web/src/content/curriculum-vitae/default.typ

   "Polymorphisation"], a code-size optimisation in the Rust compiler to reduce unnecessary monomorphisation during code generation.
 In my first year, I was awarded "Best Computing Science Student Intending Single Honours" and in my final year, "Most Outstanding Project in MSci SE WP".

-  In my third year, I worked in a team tasked with
-  #link("https://davidtw.co/media/autokrator_dissertation.pdf")[creating a event-sourced financial
-  platform for Avaloq], a banking software company.
-For the duration of the project, I managed and led development on key components of the project, written in Rust and mentored other team members in fixing bugs and building features in unfamiliar technologies.
 ]

 #exp(